devduvan/proof-of-concept/readme.md

 npm run config --env=test
 ```

-_For bootstrap the local environment is not necessary pass the flag --env_
+_For bootstrap the local environment is not necessary pass the argument --env_

 #### Deploy environments